tarruda/grunt-coffee-build/README.md

 source map generation.

-Unlike other solutions that normalize commonjs projects to work in web browsers, this one won't bundle a small commonjs runtime.
+Unlike other solutions that normalize commonjs projects to work in web browsers, this one won't bundle a small commonjs runtime(unless the browserify option is set).
 Instead, it will parse all require calls for relative paths, concatenate files in dependency order while wrapping each file into a commonjs-like module.
 All require calls are replaced by a module identifier generated from the file path (This is how google-traceur compiler handles imports when merging files)

 When compiling the project to a single file, the task will wrap everything into [umd](https://github.com/umdjs/umd), and the result runs anywhere a umd module